t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 An edge cloud may provide an API or interface to local or mobile users, for example, to provide access to services and applications, or to manage data published by local/mobile devices.

-Edge computing nodes communicate with IoT devices over a southbound interface, typically for data acquisition and IoT end device management.
+Edge computing nodes communicate with IoT devices over a southbound interface, typically for data acquisition and IoT device management.

 Related challenges include:

-* Defining edge computing abstractions, such as PaaS [Yangui], suitable for users and cloud systems to interact with edge computing systems, and dealing with interoperability issues such as data models heterogeneity.
+* Defining edge computing abstractions, such as PaaS {{Yangui}}, suitable for users and cloud systems to interact with edge computing systems, and dealing with interoperability issues such as data models heterogeneity.

 ### Communication Brokering

-A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g., north-south with clouds, east-west with other edge devices {{I-D.mcbride-edge-data-discovery-overview}}.
+A typical function of IoT edge computing is to facilitate communication with IoT devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT devices, enabling various data discovery and redistribution patterns, e.g., north-south with clouds, east-west with other edge devices {{I-D.mcbride-edge-data-discovery-overview}}.
 Another related aspect is dispatching alerts and notifications to interested consumers both inside and outside of the edge computing domain.
 Protocol translation, analytics, and video transcoding may also be performed when necessary.